What to Expect When your Braces Come Off

 The day you finally get your braces off marks the end of all that hassle.
 Now, you’re free to enjoy that amazing smile you worked so hard and endured so much for.
 Whether you’re a young teen or a mature adult, getting your braces off can seem like the end of a long rite of passage.
 The reward?
 A great smile you can be confident in showing off to the world.

 Don’t go skipping off into the horizon just yet though.
-Getting your braces off is a major transition, and properly caring for your mouth afterwards is essential to maintaining the results you’ve achieved.
+Getting your braces off is a major transition, and properly caring for your mouth afterward is essential to maintaining the results you’ve achieved.
 Your orthodontist will walk you through what to expect once your braces come off, but here are a few points to keep in mind to handle the adjustment, and keep your smile looking its best.

 The Removal Process